duartp/gloock/README.md

 ## About

+Name's Duarte.
+I'm a young graphic designer from Portugal looking to make a career in art.

-I started craving typography last summer, and ever since I thought it would be fun to craft my own.
-I'm studying graphic design and cur
+I started craving typography last summer.

+Ever since I thought it would be fun to craft my own.

 ## Building